bitcoinops/scaling-book/x.consolidation/consolidation.md

-That said, a clear advantage of changeless transactions over consolidation transactions is that they allow the spender to save block space and achieve modest fee savings while preserving their privacy against the problems described in the *Consolidation Privacy* section above.
+That said, a clear advantage of changeless transactions over consolidation transactions is that they allow the spender to save block space and achieve modest fee savings while preserving their privacy against the problems described in the *Privacy Concerns* section above.
 For most individual spenders or even small businesses who only spend infrequently, that privacy advantage is more important to them than the fee savings from consolidation.